 - marry, or start or stop living with your partner

-- go to live outside Australia
+- move house or go to live outside Australia

-- travel overseas for a holiday, or
+- travel overseas for a holiday

-- start doing more work or study
+- start doing more work or study.

-- is now in someone else’s care
+- they need less care from you or they’re now in someone else’s care

-- stops being a dependent child
+- they stop being a dependent child